HACManchester/documentation/docs/Workshop_Areas/Visual_Arts/Equipment/Laser_Cutter_Bluey.md

 If you want to buy lightburn [this is the license you need](https://lightburnsoftware.com/products/lightburn-dsp) for Bluey.

-Hacman have negoited a discount that gives you 75% off (but if you are using the software with any other laser cutter consider buying a full licence).
+Hacman have negotiated a discount that gives you 75% off (but if you are using the software with any other laser cutter consider buying a full licence).
 The code is given on the member page after you’ve passed training.

 #### Ruida